kasojuabhinaya/data-challenge/README.md

 pip3 install -t dependencies -r <path_to>/dockers/consumer/requirements.txt --no-cache-dir cd dependencies && zip -r ../dependencies.zip .
 `
-Essentially creating a folder with required packages downloaded.
+This will essentially create a folder with required packages downloaded.
 Navigate to the folder and zip into one.

 `export PYSPARK_PYTHON=python3` to use Python 3